 Adolph Sutro's Forgotten Pleasure Grounds by John Martini

 On June 26 of 1966, the structure burned to the ground.
 A high school friend and I were witness to this sad event.
 "Oh, NO!
 My ice rink!!
 My vicarious memories!!
 All gone!!"
 I thought.
 We had both skated there; I had skated there many times over the years.

 Sutro Baths was on the Point Lobos section near the top of the hill, just a few doors uphill from the world-famous Cliff House, which still stands today.
-(The Cliff House of today is the third reconstruction--it burned 3 times in the past.)
+(The Cliff House of today is the third reconstruction--it burned down twice in the past.)

 Just up the hill to the north, and on the same side of the street, is a dirt road that widens into a dirt lot used still for overflow parking for the area.
 Its name is Merrie Way.
 There is a street sign, but it is not always shown on maps.
 From Merrie Way, one could look down onto the roof of the huge structure that was Sutro's.
 We sat there for over an hour, shaking our heads in disbelief, watching the firefighters and hoping they could save the landmark.
 It was not to be.
 The fire burned for three days.
 Too much fuel, too difficult to access on the steep cliff-side terrain.

 It was a very old building, having been completed in about 1894--that was three years before my father was even born!
-He was a boy of 10 when the family arrived in San Francisco in 1907; he was probably a young man in his early 20's when he first enjoyed the wonders of Sutro Baths.
+He was a boy of ten when the family arrived in San Francisco in 1907; he was probably a young man in his early twenties when he first enjoyed the wonders of Sutro Baths.

 There was rumor and speculation that the fire was deliberate.
 Suspicions centered around the age of the building, the upkeep cost, and it was postulated that it had been set to collect insurance money and do away with the upkeep costs.
 I don't know whether or not that was ever proven.

 A Short Documentary of Sutro